pmeier/light-the-torch/README.md

 conda install pytorch cpuonly -c pytorch
 ```

 This should cover all cases, right?
-Well, almost.
-The above command is enough if you
+Well, no. The above command is only enough if you
 just need PyTorch.

+---

+TODO

+Otherwise

+if you are a library author

+pip is the most prominent package manager it is thus almost set to also publish your
+package to PyPI Now, how do you tell your users to install your lbrary?

 Imagine the case of a package that depends on PyTorch, but cannot be installed with
 `conda` since it is hosted on PyPI?
 You can't use the `-f` option since the package in